espocrm/documentation/docs/development/api.md

 ```
 where

-* `method` - GET, POST, PUT, DELETE;
+* `method` – GET, POST, PUT, DELETE;
-* `uri` - request path, e.g. `Lead/action/convert`.
+* `uri` – a request path, e.g. `Lead/action/convert`.

 ### Basic Authentication

 Note: This method is not recommended.

-For regular users EspoCRM uses [Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
-Username and password (or token) are passed through `Authorization` header encoded in base64.
+For regular (non-API) users the EspoCRM front-end uses the [Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
+A username and password (or token) are passed through the `Authorization` header encoded with Base64.

 ```
 "Authorization: Basic " + base64Encode(username  + ':' + password)
 ```

-It's better to use auth token instead of password when you work with API.
-In this case you will need to provide username and password/token in `Espo-Authorization` header.
+It's better to use an auth token instead of password.
+In this case you will need to provide the username and the password/token in the `Espo-Authorization` header.
 ```
 "Espo-Authorization: " + base64Encode(username + ':' + passwordOrToken)
 ```

 1. Obtain an access token by `GET App/user` request with the username and password passed in `Espo-Authorization` header.